 Barcelona is not only enjoyed with the eyes, but also at the table.
 We don’t say it ourselves, since Catalan cuisine is subject to all kinds of scrutiny.
 Without going any further, a Catalan restaurant, El Celler de Can Roca, has been in the top three in the world for almost a decade, according to the ranking that’s produced annually by the prestigious Restaurant magazine.
-In addition, the Ciudad Condal has a dozen long distinguished restaurants with one or more stars of the Michelin Guide.
-Hence, trying the best typical dishes of Barcelona is a must.
+In addition, the Ciudad Condal has a dozen long distinguished restaurants with one or more stars in the Michelin Guide.
+Hence, this top 10 of typical dishes to try in Barcelona.

 In our rental apartments next to the beach of Barcelona, you have everything for an unforgettable Barcelona vacation.
 In any case, we don’t want you to stop enjoying the most genuine flavors of Mediterranean cuisine.
 And for that, we encourage you to discover a symphony of traditional recipes that are a real gift for the senses.
 Bon Appetite!